GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 Tier 3: Requires Consent

-These can be compliant but require proper consent:
+These can be compliant but require proper consent management:

-- Google Analytics 4 (with EU data residency + consent mode)
+- Google Analytics 4 (with EU data residency + Consent Mode v2) — see our GA4 setup guide for proper configuration

 - Adobe Analytics